Skip to content

 Vitest UI demonstrating barrel file issues

-To see how files are transformed, you can use VITE_NODE_DEBUG_DUMP environment variable to write transformed files in the file system:
+To see how files are transformed, you can open the "Module Info" view in the UI:

 bash